The Stellar decomposition: A compact representation for simplicial complexes and beyond: Topological queries on a Stellar tree

+We do not compare against other topological data structures, like the Corner Table and the Sorted Opposite Table, since these data structures can only represent simplicial complexes in low dimensions, and being adjacency-based, they have similar performances to the manifold version of the \iastar\ data structure, the IA data structure.

-We now analyze the effectiveness of the Stellar tree representation for (batched) $p$-cell extractions against our implementation of the \iastar\ data structure and the Simplex tree (as implemented in the \emph{GUDHI} framework~\cite{GUDHI}).
-Table~\ref{tab:pcells_results} lists the aggregate times and storage requirements for extracting all non-top $p$-cells from our experimental datasets.
+} Table~\ref{tab:pcells_results} lists the aggregate times and storage requirements for extracting all non-top $p$-cells from our experimental datasets.
 Notice that we do not consider the higher dimensional \emph{probabilistic} dataset and the \datasetName{lucy 34D} V-Rips complex, as extracting all $p$-cells on these datasets is unfeasible due to its computational and storage requirements.

 First, we analyze the influence of the bucketing threshold \kv\ for Stellar trees.
 Smaller \kv\ values lead to faster extractions on all our experimental datasets.
 This speedup increases with the dimension of the complex since the auxiliary data structure encoding a $p$-face type becomes smaller, and thus, checking for the presence of duplicates has a lower computational cost.